allenwsh82/Intel_SPR/README.md

 # Intel-4th-Gen
 This LLM AI demo is running on Intel 4th Gen Xeon processor (Codename: Sapphire Rapid)

+Installation:
+pip install -r requirements.txt

+Introduction:

+Supervised fine-tuning, involves adapting a pre-trained Language Model (LLM) to a specific downstream task using labeled data.
+In supervised fine-tuning, the finetuning data is collected from a set of responses validated before hand.
+That’s the main difference to the unsupervised techniques, where data is not validated before hand.
+While LLM training is (usually) unsupervised, Finetuning is (usually) supervised.

-SFT (Supervised Fine Tuning) contains 3 scripts to execute the following task:
+SFTT (Supervised Fine Tuning Trainer) contains 3 scripts to execute the following task:
 - Supervised Fine Tuning with HuggingFace Trainer API

 How to run: ./fine_tuning.sh